Property Crime per Capita in West Virginia

 $76 |

-To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
-Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
-If you're considering enhancing your online experience, check out high speed internet in West Virginia at ISP Reports.The table below shows which non-violent crimes are used to calculate the Crime Grade above.
+The interactive maps load faster on a strong connection.
+Compare high speed internet in West Virginia at ISP Reports.The table below shows which non-violent crimes are used to calculate the Crime Grade above.
 All property crime rates are shown as the number of crimes per 1,000 West Virginia residents in a standard year.

 Crime Type |